-The highly acclaimed TV series - 'The Secret Life of the American Teenager' (2008-2013) - documents the evermore complicated yet heart warming life of Amy Juergens; a typical high-school student who is characterized by her ambition and musical talent.
+The series documents the evermore complicated yet heart warming life of Amy Juergens; a typical high-school student who is characterized by her ambition and musical Band talent.
 However, it is after one hormonal-driven night at Band Camp, that she is faced with a responsibility no 15-year-old wants to take; being a teen mom.
-The audience are taken on a journey with Amy as she confronts her problem and the father of her baby.Written by
+The audience is taken on a journey with Amy as she confronts her problem and Rickey the father of her baby.Written by

 66 of 89 people found this review helpful.

 Was this review helpful to you?